ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 }
 ```

-Simply put, if the element scroll dimension is the same as its client dimension then it isn't scrollable.
+Simply put, if the element scroll's size is the same as its client's size then it isn't scrollable.

 ## The Code